dotnet/docs-maui/docs/user-interface/handlers/create-handler.md

 }
 ```

 The handler class is a partial class whose implementation will be completed on each platform in an additional partial class.
 It implements the `VirtualView` and `PlatformView` properties that are defined in the interface, using [expression-bodied members](/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members) to return `VirtualView` and `PlatformView` properties that are defined in .NET MAUI's generic `ViewHandler` class.
-This will be discussed further in [Implement the handler per platform](#implement-the-handler-per-platform).
+This will be discussed further in [Create platform controls](create-platform-controls.md).

 The conditional `using` statements are identical to those defined in the handler interface, and define the native view that implements the cross-platform control on each platform.
 As with the interface, the final conditional `using` statement defines `PlatformView` to be equal to `System.Object`.
 This is necessary so that the `PlatformView` type can be used within the class for usage across all platforms.
 The alternative would be to have to define the `PlatformView` property once per platform, using conditional compilation.